Wang-BrainBody-Lab/Documentation/Python.md

    conda remove --name project1 --all
    ```

-6. **Install Packages in an Environment**:
+6. **Install Packages in an Environment with conda**:
    ```bash
    conda install --name project1 numpy pandas
    ```

-7. **Export an Environment**:
+7. **Export an Environment as yml file**:
-   This is useful for sharing environments or for reproducing them on different systems.
+   This is useful for sharing environments or for reproducing them on a different system.
    ```bash
    conda env export --name project1 > environment.yml
    ```

-8. **Create an Environment from an Environment File**:
+8. **Create an Environment from an yml file**:
    ```bash
    conda env create --file environment.yml
    ```